 Soak up nostalgia

 One of the most enjoyable sights at Lake Tahoe, especially for first-timers, is Tallac Historic Site, a collection of late 19th century summer estate homes and outbuildings about seven miles west of South Lake Tahoe casinos.
-Leashed dogs are welcome, and it’s especially enjoyable to visit on living-history days.
+Leashed dogs are welcome, and visiting on living-history days is especially enjoyable.

 Go for a hike